 Why Choose MJ Consulting?

-- Patent Pending Solution – Our solution mitigates the effects of Section 280E related to cannabis businesses.
+- Unique Solution – MJ Consulting has a unique patent pending solution to help mitigate the effect of Section 280E as it relates to cannabis businesses.

-- Immediate Response – Our solution allows us to address your pain points quickly.
+- Immediate Response – We can handle your problems quickly.

-- Worry Free – Our solution is cost effective and easy to implement.
+- Fair Pricing – Our solution is both cost effective and easy to implement.

-- Satisfaction Guarantee – We stand behind our solution, and will work to make you a happy and satisfied client.
+- Work and Satisfaction Guaranteed – We stand behind our system and will work to make you a happy and satisfied client.